NR (Nicotinamide Riboside)

 Upside Rationale

-Durability (1.5/5.0).
-NR requires ongoing dosing to maintain NAD+ elevation.
-The intervention acts like a substrate input, not a durable retraining signal.
-When NR stops, blood and tissue NAD+ biology should drift back toward the user's baseline age, diet, illness, and activity state.
-No human trial shows a lasting epigenetic, mitochondrial, vascular, or neurological reset after stopping NR.
-The available pharmacokinetic pattern reinforces the practical idea that sustained oral precursor use is needed for sustained systemic and cerebral NAD changes.
-This is why durability stays low despite reliable biomarker movement.
+Nicotinamide riboside works only while you keep taking it, with nothing in the human record suggesting a lasting reset.
+NR behaves like a substrate you feed in, not a retraining signal that holds.
+When NR stops, blood and tissue NAD+ biology should drift back toward whatever the user's age, diet, illness, and activity state dictate.
+No human trial shows a durable epigenetic, mitochondrial, vascular, or neurological change that persists after cessation of nicotinamide riboside, and the pharmacokinetic pattern reinforces that sustained oral precursor use is required for sustained systemic and cerebral NAD+ elevation.
+This is the cleanest part of the read: even the reliable biomarker effect of nicotinamide riboside is rented, not owned, so durability stays low regardless of how dependable the short-term NAD+ rise looks.

-Bioindividuality Upside (2.0/5.0).
-NR appears more relevant when there is a larger NAD+ stressor or disease context.
-Older adults, Parkinson's disease, PAD, COPD inflammation, CKD oxidative stress, and possibly long-COVID are more plausible responder groups than already-healthy young adults, but even those groups have mixed outcome data.
-Orr 2024 raised blood NAD+ 2.6-fold in mild cognitive impairment without improving cognition.
-Berven 2023 supports supervised high-dose Parkinson's exploration, not broad consumer use.
-The current responder profile is disease-leaning, age-leaning, and biomarker-driven, with little actionable consumer testing for NRK genetics or baseline NAD+ deficiency.
+Nicotinamide riboside looks more relevant when a larger NAD+ stressor or disease context is present, but even those responder groups carry mixed outcome data.
+Older adults, Parkinson's disease, peripheral artery disease, COPD inflammation, chronic-kidney-disease oxidative stress, and possibly long-COVID are the more plausible responders to NR than already-healthy young adults.
+The ceiling on that hope shows up clearly: Orr 2024 raised blood NAD+ 2.6 fold in mild cognitive impairment without improving cognition, and Berven 2023 supports supervised high-dose Parkinson's exploration rather than broad consumer use.
+The realistic bioindividuality profile for nicotinamide riboside is disease-leaning, age-leaning, and biomarker-driven, with little actionable consumer testing yet for genetic responders or baseline NAD+ deficiency.

 | Dimension | Weight | Score | Visual | Weighted |